Something to Knit Together eBook only

 - splitting a yoke into body and sleeve

 - keeping track of lace patterns when shaping

 The collection also includes links to video tutorials on related topics.

-Each pattern uses our beautiful Something to Knit With 4ply yarn, made from superfine alpaca and highland wool.
+Each pattern uses our beautiful Something to Knit With 4ply yarn (now discontinued), made from superfine alpaca and highland wool.
 It combines the bounce and crimp of the wool with luxurious softness from the alpaca, to make a yarn that blocks like a dream for lace patterns.

 Bonhomie Wrap: 10 x 50g skeins of Something to Knit With 4ply, shown in Mist

 Camaraderie Hat: 1 skein of Something to Knit With 4ply, shown in Strawberry

 Togetherness Shawl: 3 skeins main colour and 2 skeins contrast colour for small accessory, shown in Lawn and Mist